My Big Fat Greek Wedding 2

 My Big Fat Greek Wedding 2 is a 2016 American romantic comedy film directed by Kirk Jones and written by Nia Vardalos.
-The film stars Vardalos, John Corbett, Lainie Kazan, Michael Constantine (in his final film role), Andrea Martin, Ian Gomez and Elena Kampouris.
-It is the sequel to the 2002 film My Big Fat Greek Wedding and the second installment in the My Big Fat Greek Wedding series.
-Filming began in late May 2015 in Toronto.
-The film was released on March 25, 2016, by Universal Pictures, receiving negative reviews from critics.
+The film stars Vardalos, John Corbett, Lainie Kazan, Michael Constantine (in his final film role), Andrea Martin, Ian Gomez, and Elena Kampouris.

+It is the sequel to the 2002 film My Big Fat Greek Wedding and the second installment in the My Big Fat Greek Wedding franchise.
+Filming began in late May 2015 in Toronto and the film was released on March 25, 2016, by Universal Pictures, receiving negative reviews from critics.
 The film grossed $90.6 million worldwide against a $18 million budget.
-A third film, entitled My Big Fat Greek Wedding 3, is currently in production at Universal Pictures' division Focus Features.
+A third film, entitled My Big Fat Greek Wedding 3, was released on September 8, 2023.

 Plot

-Toula Portokalos-Miller's life is in shambles.
-Her travel agency and the family dry cleaners have closed due to the recession.
-The only business still open is the family restaurant that her father, Gus, still runs.
-Her husband, Ian, is the principal at their teen-aged daughter Paris' high school.
+Toula Portokalos-Miller's life is in shambles; both her travel agency and the family dry cleaners have closed due to the recession.
+The only family business still open is the restaurant that her father, Gus, still runs.
+Her husband, Ian, is the principal at their teenage daughter Paris' high school.

 Paris, who is applying to college, feels smothered by her close-knit clan, who constantly interfere in her life.
 Desperate for independence and privacy, she applies to schools across the country.
 Ian and Toula's marriage has become strained due to Toula's obsessive need to be involved in Paris' life and to "fix" whatever goes wrong in her family.

 Meanwhile, Gus has convinced himself that he is directly descended from Alexander the Great and wants to write to an online ancestry site for confirmation.
 While sorting through his records, he discovers that his and Maria's marriage certificate was never signed by the priest, technically invalidating their union.
 His current priest isn't allowed to sign it but agrees to perform a new ceremony.

-Gus insists that he and Maria must marry again after fifty years together, but Maria wants Gus to propose properly.
-Gus refuses, infuriating Maria, who refuses to go through with the ceremony.
+Gus insists that he and Maria must marry again after fifty years together, but she wants him to propose properly.
+When he refuses, an infuriated Maria refuses to go through with the ceremony.
 Meanwhile, when Toula and Ian are on a date night to rekindle their romance, their family catches them making out in their car outside their house.

-After Gus lands in the hospital and Maria refuses to go, saying she is not his wife, Gus pleads for her to marry him again.
+When Gus has to go to the hospital, Maria initially refuses to go, saying she is not his wife.
+Gus pleads for her to marry him again.
 This time, she accepts.